Notable Children's Books - 2025

 Inspired by the author’s own experiences, this novel-in-verse follows 13-year-old Jake as he battles anorexia and confronts his inner voice while in an inpatient program.

-Isaiah has big plans to spend the summer with his friends, but when one is killed in a tragic accident, Isaiah must learn to process his grief in unexpected ways with help from unfamiliar faces.
+Isaiah has big plans to spend the summer with his friends, but when one is killed in a tragic accident, Isaiah learns to process his grief in unexpected ways and accept help from unfamiliar faces.

-Pia takes a bus tour on her own to see a magical glowing lake with a wish to make her family whole again.
+Pia takes a bus tour on her own to see a magical glowing lake and hopes that it will grant her wish for her family to be whole again.

 Traveling alone to care for her ailing great-grandmother in Hiroshima, a Japanese-American girl struggles with her identity and loyalty when Japan attacks Pearl Harbor and she is forced to translate for the Japanese military.